acetaminophen, caffeine, and dihydrocodeine (Oral route)

-- Stomach or bowel blockage—Should not be used in patients with these conditions.
+- Stomach or bowel blockage (including paralytic ileus)—Should not be used in patients with these conditions.

 Proper Use of acetaminophen, caffeine, and dihydrocodeine

 acetaminophen, caffeine, and dihydrocodeine should come with a Medication Guide.
-Read and follow the instructions carefully.
+Read and follow these instructions carefully.
 Ask your doctor if you have any questions.